Breast Implant Options Fort Worth

 Moderate, Moderate Plus, or High Profile?

 The profile of a breast implant is an important but sometimes misunderstood issue.
 This refers to how much the implant projects from the chest, and your ideal profile corresponds to the dimensions of your body and aesthetic goals.
-Both round and shaped device types are available in moderate, moderate plus, high profile and extra high profile versions, depending on the device type and the specific manufacturer.
 Both round and shaped device types are available in moderate, moderate plus or high profile versions.
 Higher profile devices will project more than moderate profile devices.
 If you seek a conservative, more natural appearing look, moderate and moderate plus devices are usually preferred.
-Alternatively, a more fully round look can be accomplished using a higher profile device.
-It is important to note that the profile will differ somewhat depending upon the type of gel and the degree of gel fill, which differs between manufacturers.
-This is why Dr. Strock’s expertise with multiple manufacturers and multiple device lines is so important to guide you to the outcome that you would like to achieve!!!
+The thickness of the gel and how tightly filled the shell of the implant is filled will also determine the “functional profile” which can be more important than manufacturer labeling.
+For example, a more tightly filled “moderate plus” gel implant than a less highly filled “high profile” implant.
+The most cohesive “gummy bear” gel implants will generally appear more round in appearance.
+These issues will be addressed during your consultation with Dr. Strock.

 Dr. Strock has extensive experience using most breast implant device types available.
 Below are examples of different profiles of smooth round cohesive silicone breast implants: